 TRANS*FORMATIVE THINKING THROUGH SOUND: ARTISTIC RESEARCH IN GENDER AND SOUND BEYOND THE HUMAN

-This peer-reviewed article is published in Open Philosophy and reflects on an ongoing artistic research practice that deals with sound, gender, power, spatiality, and human–nonhuman entanglement.
+TRANS*FORMATIVE THINKING THROUGH SOUND (2021) is a peer-reviewed article, published in Open Philosophy.
+It reflects on an ongoing artistic research practice that deals with sound, gender, power, spatiality, and human–nonhuman entanglement.
 Sparked by a sound design for a less crunchy “lady-friendly” crisp, the research inquires the relationship between gender and sound at human–nonhuman encounter through making and thinking.
 Drawing on queer theory, sound studies, and posthumanism, it aims to transcend essentialist, vision-focused, and anthropocentric conceptualisations of gender and, as an insight gained from working with low-frequency sound waves, it reflects on sound as material-philosophically demonstrating human–nonhuman interconnectedness.
 The latter, as this article proposes, may encourage us to horizontalise hierarchies between the human and nonhuman.
 Finally, this text situates sonic thinking as a mode of trans*formative thinking: a process-oriented philosophy that aims to embrace the messy, queer ways of human–nonhuman relationality, which characterises a vibrant space from which this artistic research will further develop.

 artistic research, sound, gender, spatiality, human–nonhuman, vibration, trans*formation.